MrSinho/shengine/README.md

 ## flappy-circle

 A Flappy Bird clone in a circular map.
+Press `SPACE` to let it survive.

 ![flappy-circle](saved/pictures/flappy-circle.png)